Trump offers to meet Kim at inter-Korean border

 The North later denied that such discussions were taking place.

-It will be Trump's second visit to South Korea since taking office.
+It marks Trump's second visit to South Korea since taking office.
 The first was in November 2017.
-Trump tried to go to the DMZ during that trip too, but heavy fog forced his helicopter to
+Trump tried to go to the DMZ during that trip too, but heavy fog forced his helicopter to turn back.

+Trump said Saturday that he will make a speech this weekend to US troops stationed in South Korea.
+(Yonhap)